Clyde-Goodall/twelve-data-wrapper/README.md

-# TwelveData in TypeScript! ✨
+# ✨ TwelveData in TypeScript ✨
 ### A modern library for the TwelveData financial API
 ---------
 This is a TypeScript wrapper for the [TwelveData](https://www.twelvedata.com) API.
 Supported endpoints are well-typed.